GitHub-WhateverWorks/audio_converter_api/README.md

-NYCU_Service-Learning-Nanao
-Converter from audio to key words using gemini
-This is an api created from Render
+NYCU_Service-Learning-Nanao, Converter from audio to key words using gemini.
+This is an api created from Render.